misiektoja/spotify_profile_monitor/README.md

 [ update: Fri 23 Aug 2024, 17:05:15 - 7 months, 10 hours, 27 minutes ago ]
 'Unwind and let the afternoon unfold.'
 ```

+<a id="restricted-playlists-spotify-api-404"></a>
+### Restricted Playlists (Spotify API 404)

+Some playlists (especially Spotify-curated ones) may appear on profile pages, but return `404` on the public `/v1/playlists/{id}` endpoint.

+In such cases, the tool marks them as `[ RESTRICTED ]` and falls back to profile-view metadata (`public_playlists`) instead of treating them as a generic processing error.

+For restricted playlists, the tool can monitor:
+- added/removed from profile
+- playlist name changes
+- likes/followers count changes (when available in profile-view)

+For restricted playlists, the tool cannot monitor:
+- track-level changes
+- collaborators
+- description changes
+- creation/last update timestamps derived from track history

 <a id="check-intervals"></a>
 ### Check Intervals